Conan1996-2/mod-hard-modes/README.md

 Only one hard mode can be activated on a server, but multiple attributes can be activated.

 There are no rewards for using a hard mode, its a hard mode for a reason.
 Take comfort in knowing you achieved something great.

-Please note that this module uses Player Settings to store deaths, so please ensure EnablePlayerSettings is set to 1 in your worldserver.conf.

 * Credit, This idea was taken from mod-challenge-modes @ https://github.com/ZhengPeiRu21/mod-challenge-modes